davidrusu/type-the-web/README.md

-type-the-web
+Type The Web
 ============

-Firefox addon to turn any web page into a typing excercise
+Firefox add-on to turn any web page into a typing excercise

 ##Get it on the [add-on store](https://addons.mozilla.org/en-US/firefox/addon/type-the-web/)